Teutons: Homeland

 Surviving texts based on the work of the geographer Ptolemy mentioned both Teutones and "Teutonoaroi" in Germania, but this is in a part of his text that has become garbled in surviving copies.
 Gudmund Schütte proposed that the two peoples should be understood as one, but that different versions of works based on that of Ptolemy used literary sources such as Pliny and Mela to place them in different positions somewhere near the Cimbri, in a part of the landscape they did not have good information for – either in Zealand or Scandinavia, or else somewhere on the southern Baltic coast.

-The name of the district of Thy in Jutland has been connected to the name of the Teutons, a proposal in line with ancient reports that they came from that area.
+According to scholar Stefan Zimmer (2005), since both the name of the Teutones and Crimbri left traces in place names from Jutland (in Thy and Himmerland, respectively), "there is no reason to doubt the ancient accounts of the origins of the two tribes".

 Cimbrian War

 After achieving decisive victories over the Romans at Noreia and Arausio in 105 BC, the Cimbri and Teutones divided their forces.
 Gaius Marius then defeated them separately in 102 BC and 101 BC respectively, ending the Cimbrian War.
 The defeat of the Teutones occurred at the Battle of Aquae Sextiae (near present-day Aix-en-Provence).

 According to the writings of Valerius Maximus and Florus, the king of the Teutones, Teutobod, was taken in irons after the Teutones were defeated by the Romans.
 Under the conditions of the surrender, three hundred married women were to be handed over to the victorious Romans as concubines and slaves.
 When the matrons of the Teutones heard of this stipulation, they begged the consul that they might instead be allowed to minister in the temples of Ceres and Venus.
 When their request was denied, the Teutonic women slew their own children.
 The next morning, all the women were found dead in each other's arms, having strangled each other during the night.
 Their joint martyrdom passed into Roman legends of Teutonic fury.

-Reportedly, some surviving captives participated as the rebelling gladiators in the Third Servile War of 73-71 BC.
+Reportedly, some surviving captives participated as the rebelling gladiators in the Third Servile War of 73–71 BC.